kamitoteles/CMAQ_Installation_tutorial/README.md

     ```
     sh install_gui.sh
     ```
-2. Set the environment varibles for the C and fortran compilers.
-The locations bellow are the standards for the Linux GUI setup of the 2020.0.166 Intel® Parallel Studio XE version and may vary between installations:
-    ```
-    source /opt/intel/compilers_and_libraries_2020.0.166/linux/bin/compilervars.sh -arch intel64 -platform linux
-    source /opt/intel/mkl/bin/mklvars.sh intel64
-    export FC=/opt/intel/compilers_and_libraries_2020.0.166/linux/bin/intel64/ifort
-    export CC=/opt/intel/compilers_and_libraries_2020.0.166/linux/bin/intel64/icc
-    export CXX=/opt/intel/compilers_and_libraries_2020.0.166/linux/bin/intel64/icpc
-    export F77=/opt/intel/compilers_and_libraries_2020.0.166/linux/bin/intel64/ifort
-    ```
-    This last step will be repeated on each library instruction set.
-If you following all the installations in one run, you wont need to reset the variables.

 ---
 ## III.
 Make Base Directory
 In order to make a more organized installation, its recommended to create a base directory where all the libraries and repositores will be downloaded and installed.
 This step is completelly optional.